rubykv/rubykv/README.md

 ---
 ### :woman_technologist: Ruby K V

-Programmer & Technical Content Creator based out of USA.
+Software Consultant & Technical Content Creator based out of USA.

 - I'm a Software Architect & Developer with experience of over a decade, working on Enterprise / StartUp IT solutions.